alexali04/alexali04.github.io/_posts/2024-11-22-bayesian-linear-regression.markdown

 # 7. **Conclusion**

-This post is nearly *X* words long with a lot of tedious math so if you got through it, I think you should feel proud.
+This post is long with a lot of tedious math so if you got through it, I think you should feel proud.
 We went over linear regression with MSE, MAP, and the BMA which is quite a lot.
 I hope you learned something too!
 I would estimate that the knowledge in this post probably took around 9 months to accumulate?
-Obviously, this metric is bad because I wasn't actively seeking out different perspectives on linear regression.
+Obviously, this is not the best metric for how *long* it takes to learn these different perspectives because I wasn't actively seeking out said perspectivesduring those 9 months.
 I learned the standard MSE perspective in my first machine learning class and then MAP and the BMA I learned in a Bayesian machine learning class.
 Very interesting stuff.

-The
+Just a note on marginal likelihood optimization (also called empirical bayes or Type 2 MLE).
+The marginal likelihood answers a subtly different question than what one might want.
+I *believe* it relates to the likelihood of the training data under a prior model rather than questions of which hyperparameters generalize best.
+Still, it's often treated as a proxy to such.

 ## 8. **Footnotes**